cfspluscosmos/cfs-cosmos/README.md

   * target.txt: require any new ruby code necessary to conversion of data, in this case, conversion_timestamp.rb.
   * Under lib, conversion_timestamp.rb was added.
   * Under cmd_tlm, any new item is pointed in rpi_tlm.txt.
   * Under screens, any new item is pointed in tlm.txt

-2. Script Runner is used instead of Telemetry Extractor:
-  * There is a folder log_app:
-  * Under procedures, log_app_generator.rb was added.